tuist/tuist/README.md

 ### Defining your projects

 With Tuist, projects are defined in a `Project.swift`, also known as manifest.
-The manifest format is a simple and convenient format that abstracts you from the implementation details of Xcode projects.
+The manifest format abstracts you from the implementation details of Xcode projects.
 In your manifest you can define which targets your project has, which sources and resources belong to them, as well as the dependencies with targets in the same and other projects.
 The advantages of defining the projects in a manifest are:

 - It can catch **misconfigurations and fail early.** For example, if a target has an invalid dependency, it’ll let you know before you start compiling the app.
 - Since the manifest doesn’t include Xcode implementation details, the **likelihood of having git conflicts** is significantly lower.